jens-maus/node-unifi/README.md

 If you are having an application still using the obsolete v1 version of node-unifi and you want to port it to using the new/revised v2 version, all you have to do is:

-* make sure your application can deal with NodeJS [Promises](https://nodejs.dev/learn/understanding-javascript-promises) as all node-unifi API functions return proper Promises allowing to use `.then()`/`.catch()` statements for synchronous processing of events (see Examples) rather than expecting callback functions.
+* make sure your application can deal with NodeJS [Promises](https://nodejs.dev/learn/understanding-javascript-promises) as all node-unifi API functions return proper Promises allowing to use `.then()`/`.catch()` statements for synchronous processing of events (see Examples) rather than expecting callback functions, forcing you to nest them properly.
 * eliminate the previously necessary `site` function argument required when calling a node-unifi function.
 Now you can either use the `{ site: 'my site' }` argument when passing contructor options of node-unifi or you switch to a different site by using `.switchSite('my site')` during runtime.

 ## References